lake-lab/lake-lab.github.io/projects.md

 <img class="fig" src="/images/projects/fig-gns.jpg" width="300">
 We are developing neuro-symbolic models that learn compositional and causal generative programs from raw data, while using neural sub-routines for powerful statistical modeling (see diagram).
 We aim to better understand the dual structural and statistical natures of human concepts, and to learn neuro-symbolic representations for machine learning applications.

 - <a href="https://cims.nyu.edu/~brenden/papers/2006.14448.pdf">Feinman, R. and Lake, B. M. (2020).
-Learning Task-General Representations with Generative Neuro-Symbolic Modeling.</a> Preprint available on <em>arXiv:2006.14448</em>.
+Learning Task-General Representations with Generative Neuro-Symbolic Modeling.</a> <em>International Conference on Learning Representations (ICLR)</em>.
 - <a href="https://cims.nyu.edu/~brenden/papers/FeinmanLake2020CogSci.pdf">Feinman, R. and Lake, B. M. (2020).
 Generating new concepts with hybrid neuro-symbolic models.</a> In <em>Proceedings of the 42nd Annual Conference of the Cognitive Science Society.</em> [<a href="https://cims.nyu.edu/~brenden/papers/FeinmanLake2020CogSci_supp.pdf">Supporting Info.</a>]

 ---